boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 ## IPFIX Subregistry for IPv6 Extension Headers

-This document request IANA to create a new subregistry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry {{IANA-IPFIX}}.
+This document requests IANA to create a new subregistry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry {{IANA-IPFIX}}.

 The initial values of this subregistry are as follows: